Your checkup before pregnancy

 What happens at a preconception checkup?

-- Talks to you about when to stop using birth control before trying to get pregnant.
-Birth control is methods, like condoms and birth control pills, you use to keep from getting pregnant.
+- When to stop using birth control.
+Birth control (also called contraception) is methods you use to keep from getting pregnant.
 Your provider may suggest you stop using birth control a few months before you start trying to get pregnant to let your body have a few normal menstrual cycles.
 Having normal cycles before pregnancy can help your provider figure out your due date when you do get pregnant.
 Your menstrual cycle is the process of your ovaries releasing an egg (called ovulation) every month.
 The egg moves through the fallopian tubes to the uterus.
 The uterus (also called the womb) is where your baby grows during pregnancy.
 If the egg isn’t fertilized by a man’s sperm, it passes through the vagina along with blood and tissue from the uterus.
 This is called your period.

 Your provider may: